How does this medication work? What will it do for me?

-Each white, oval tablet, debossed "pms" over the score line and "10" under the score line on one side of the tablet, and debossed "BACLOFEN" on reverse side, contains baclofen 10 mg.
+Each white, oval tablet, debossed "pms" over the score line and "10" under the score line on one side of the tablet, and "BACLOFEN" on the other side, contains 10 mg of baclofen.
 Nonmedicinal ingredients: calcium phosphate, colloidal silicon dioxide, lactose, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.

-Each white, capsule-shaped tablet, debossed "pms" over the score line and "20" under a score line on one side of the tablet, debossed "BACLOFEN" on reverse side, contains baclofen 20 mg.
+Each white, capsule-shaped tablet, debossed "pms" over the score line and "20" under a score line on one side of the tablet, and "BACLOFEN" on the other side, contains 20 mg of baclofen.
 Nonmedicinal ingredients: calcium phosphate, colloidal silicon dioxide, lactose, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate

 This medication can be taken with or without food.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.